Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 3. Frostbite.

-5. Pathology of the peripheral nervous system with pain.
+5. Pathologies of the peripheral nervous system with pain.

-As with any method of phototherapy, infrared irradiation has its own contraindications, therefore, before starting therapy, it is necessary to consult a doctor.
+Like any method of light therapy, infrared irradiation has its contraindications, so before starting therapy, you must consult your doctor.
 Contraindications that do not allow this type of therapy include:

 1. Any tumors.